 If your trademark is already in use in commerce, you can file your trademark application under Section 1(a).
 After the application is submitted, it will be about 3-4 months before a trademark examining attorney reviews your application.
-If the examining attorney doesn’t issue a trademark office action and no trademark opposition is filed during the 30-day publication period, you can expect your trademark registration to issue within about 7-8 months from the application filing date.
+If the examining attorney doesn’t issue a trademark office action and no trademark opposition or extension of time to oppose is filed during the 30-day publication period, you can expect your trademark registration to issue within about 7-8 months from the application filing date.
 However, if you receive an office action, or an opposition is filed, then the time frame for registration will be significantly longer.

 How About a Trademark That’s Not in Use?

 If your trademark is not in use in commerce, you can file your trademark application under Section 1(b) (intent to use).
 Again, it will be approximately 3-4 months before a trademark examining attorney examines your application.
 If the examining attorney doesn’t issue a trademark office action and no trademark opposition or extension of time to oppose is filed, the Notice of Allowance will issue about 6-7 months after your application is filed.
 You then have six months in which to file the Statement of Use.
 Once the Statement of Use is filed, your Certificate of Registration will issue in 2-3 months.
 If you’re unable to file the Statement of Use within the six-month period, you can file an Extension of Time, which will give you another six months in which to file the Statement of Use.
 You may file up to five extensions (six months each) until you must file the Statement of Use.
 So, as you can see, the time frame for registration if you file your application under Section 1(b) is primarily dictated by how long it takes you to file the Statement of Use.